ilyasergey/YSC2229/source/wsl.rst

 you're using a distribution different from Ubuntu, make sure to use the corresponding package manager (instead of ``apt``) to get the system packages in the step 6.

+If you wish to use VSCode, just follow the instructions in step 12 for Windows 10 WSL, skipping the part about Remote-WSL and remote window and starting from installing the "OCaml and Reason IDE" extension.

 macOS
 -----